Carolina Integrative Psychotherapy, Inc.

 • DBT for Couples Training-Consult Team, supervision and consultation

 • DBT Skillz for Therapists .
-Email for more info on 2023 sessions and to join the waitlist.
+Email for more info on the 2025 sessions and to join the wait list.

 • Compassion Focused Therapy.
 Email for more information.